Do we know what causes Kaposi sarcoma?

 In some areas of Africa, more than 90% of the population shows signs of KSHV infection.
 In these areas the virus seems to spread from mother to child.
 KSHV is also found in saliva, which may be one of the ways it is passed to others.

-For more on infections and their role in cancer, see our document Infectious Agents and Cancer.
+For more on infections and their role in cancer, see Infections That Can Lead to Cancer.

 Last Revised: 02/09/2016